How to Apply

 |Statement of Purpose||

 Upload your statement of purpose in the "Applicant Statement" section (Statement #1).
 Mailed or faxed statements will not be accepted.
-There is no prompt for the statement of purpose.
+There is no prompt for the statement of purpose, though help-text is provided in the application.
 You may upload other statements, but only one statement is required.